kurttheviking/egreedy-js/README.md

 The `config` object supports two parameters:

-- `arms`: integer, the number of arms over which the optimization will operate
+- `arms`: (Number:Integer, Optional), the number of arms over which the optimization will operate, default=2
-- `epsilon`: float, from 0 (never explore/always exploit) to 1 (always explore/never exploit)
+- `epsilon`: (Number:Float, Optional), from 0 (never explore/always exploit) to 1 (always explore/never exploit), default=0.5

 **Returns**